joffreyBerrier/vue-spreadsheet/README.md

   Name              |  Type   | Description
 --------------------|---------|-------------------
-  headerName        | String  | The name of your header written like you want headerkey         | String  | The Slugify version of your headerName style             | Object  | The style of your td disabled          | Boolean | not mandatory - Disabled cell
+  headerName        | String  | The chosen header name headerkey         | String  | The Slugify version of the headerName style             | Object  | The style of the td disabled          | Boolean | not mandatory - Disabled cell

 #### Exemple